ofiscal/unir-derechos-de-peticion-salariales/README.md

 I recommend running it interactively.
 Copy the code from `python/main.py` into the Python repl of your choice, from the root folder of the project.
-This will define three objects:
+This will define some objects:

-`planta_paths` is a list of paths to the Excel tables that the code will attempt to interpret.
+`planta_candidates` is a list of paths to the Excel tables that the code will attempt to interpret.

+`multiple_planta_file_agencies` is a list of (paths to) agencies with more than one file named "planta".

+`no_planta_file_agencies` is a list of (paths to) agencies with no file named "planta".

-`successes` is a dictionary whose keys are paths to tables, and whose values are Pandas data frames.
+`successes` is a dictionary whose keys are values in `planta_candidates`, and whose values are Pandas data frames.

 `errors` is a dictionary whose keys are again paths to tables,